 All of the School of Art studios and classrooms are located under one roof in the Center for the Visual Arts, which had its grand opening in 2016.

-For more information or to schedule a visit, contact Graduate Coordinator, Linda Hoeptner-Poling at firstname.lastname@example.org or 330-672-1362.
-Visit the Graduate Admissions page for more information on how to apply.
+For more information or to schedule a visit, contact Graduate Coordinator, Peter Johnson at firstname.lastname@example.org or 330-672-1362.
+Visit the Graduate Admissions page linked below for more information on how to apply.

-Applications must be complete by these dates to be considered for graduate assistantships.
-International applications completed after the deadline will not be reviewed.
-Due to the time constraints of the immigration process, International applicants must meet application deadlines.
+Applications completed after the deadline will not be reviewed.
+Due to the time constraints of the admissions process, all applications must meet the above deadlines.